Determine Hosting Type (SaaS / On-Prem / PaaS / Not Known / Not Applicable)

 Replace:

-• c_hosting_type with your field internal name
+• c_hosted_1 with your internal field name

 Update app endpoint reference: